nathimel/nathimel.github.io/_pages/about.md

 * What pressures shape human languages?
 * Can these pressures help us guide AIs towards optimal and safe communication?
 * How does human information processing shape scientific inquiry?
-* Can we harness these facts to build technology that helps researchers communicate?
+* Can we harness these facts to build technology that helps people do research efficiently?

 For more information about my research, see the CV section of this page.